mihirrd/next-blog/posts/how_websockets_are_scaled.md

 title: 'How Websockets are Scaled'
 subtitle: 'The Duality of Load Balancers'
 date: '2024-11-03'
-peek: 'Websockets are technically an HTTP upgrade — When a client initiates a Websocket connection...'
+peek: 'When a client initiates a Websocket connection, it sends an HTTP request with the `Upgrade` header set to `websocket`, signaling its intent to establish the connection.
+Once the TCP connection is established, each request must be routed to the correct server, which can add latency and processing overhead if examined at Layer 7...'
 ---
 ![images/websocket](/images/duality_of_lb_cover.png)